ABOG 2023 Certifying Exam Candidates

 All 45 articles were due December 15th, even for those of you who also took your written exam this year.
 I know a rare few of you haven’t even done any.
 If you’re desperate, you need to pass 80% of 120 questions, so that’s only 30 of the 45 articles; however, you only get 25 Category I CME credits.
-The holidays are rushed enough without having to also complete the articles while waiting in the shopping line.
-You don’t want Santa to stuff your stocking with a big fat late fee!
 Remember also that you must have enrolled in at least one practice module each year.
 If you have not, that can also be grounds to yank your certification.

 Part III: Secure Written Exam

-If you have not maintained at least an 86% average on your MOC articles and your about to enter MOC Year 6 in 2021, you must pass a written exam by December 15, 2022.
+If you have not maintained at least an 86% average on your MOC articles and you’re about to enter MOC Year 6 in 2023, you must pass a written exam by December 15, 2023.
 Incredibly, you get FIVE attempts to pass the exam and can take it practically any day of the year!
 Finally, the Board has acknowledged that an emphasis will be placed on both the Compendium and the articles.
-Come to our April 20-24, 2022 Board Review Course for fun!
+Come to our virtual April 19-23, 2023 Board Review Course held via Zoom.
 This is not the same type of review course from the past.
-Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
+Just as you’ve evolved and practiced evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
 Heck, you’ll walk away with loads of everyday practice tips, too.

 You can do it … we can help!